Rattandeep0500/hawkes-ofi-market-microstructure/README.md

           sell branching ratio)
 ```

-A fitted process is stationary when the spectral radius is below one.
+All three final fitted captures have spectral radius below one.

-All three final captures satisfy this condition.

 ---

-## Hawkes pressure
+# Hawkes Pressure

-The research signal is:
+The central research feature is:

 ```text
 Hawkes pressure